daniel-j-whelan/policedatauk/README.md

 ## 🌍 Geo support

-COMING SOON - map integration to display crimes and locations
+COMING SOON - map integration to display crimes and locations using folium

 ---